Contrastive Diffusion Alignment: Learning Structured Latents for Controllable Generation: Related work

-\textbf{Dynamics models.} Sequence models such as the Kalman filter \citep{kalman1960new}, SINDy \citep{brunton2016discovering}, structured SSMs (HiPPO, S4) \citep{gu2020hippo, gu2021efficiently, gu2022s4}, and neural ODE/SDE approaches \citep{rubanova2019latentode, kidger2021neuralcde} provide principled dynamics.
-Diffusion has also been adapted for forecasting and imputation \citep{rasul2021autoregressive, liu2021diffusionts, shi2021sequential}, but applying these directly to diffusion latents often yields unstable or uninterpretable trajectories.
-ConDA instead provides a geometry layer that aligns latents with nonlinear traversal.
+\textbf{Dynamics models.} Sequence models such as the Kalman filter \citep{kalman1960new}, SINDy \citep{brunton2016discovering}, RNNs e.g., LSTM/GRU \citep{hochreiter1997long, chung2014empirical}, structured SSMs (HiPPO, S4) \citep{gu2020hippo, gu2021efficiently, smith2023simplified}, and neural ODE/SDE approaches \citep{rubanova2019latent} provide principled dynamics.
+Diffusion models have been combined with S4 and RNNs for forecasting and imputation \citep{alcaraz2022diffusion, rasul2021autoregressive}, while LDNS \citep{kapoor2024latent} focuses on learning low-dimensional latent dynamics with structured S4 models.
+We show that ConDA further improves interpretability by organizing LDNS diffusion latents into a dynamics-aware geometry.